-Let's now review Durable Goods data with two adjustments.
-In the charts below the gray line shows the goods orders divided by the Census Bureau's monthly population data, giving us durable goods orders per capita.
-The blue line goes a step further and adjusts for inflation based on the Producer Price Index for All Commodities, chained in today's dollar value.
+In the charts below the lighter line shows the goods orders divided by the Census Bureau's monthly population data, giving us durable goods orders per capita.
+The darker line goes a step further and adjusts for inflation based on the PPI for all commodities, chained in today's dollar value.
 This gives us the "real" durable goods orders per capita and thus a more accurate historical context in which to evaluate the conventional reports on the nominal monthly data.

 We've included a callout in the upper right corner to document the decline of the latest month from the all-time peak for the series.